Madison GardnerPosted January 21, 2026

 The specific features you need also play a major role.
 A basic package with scheduling and billing will cost less than a comprehensive suite with an advanced patient portal, detailed analytics, and e-prescribing capabilities.
 Customization and the ability to scale the software as your practice grows can also affect the price.
 Before you start shopping, sit down and define your budget and your must-have features.
 This will help you narrow down the options and find a system that truly fits your needs.

-Watch Out for These Hidden Costs
+Don’t Forget About These Hidden Costs

 The sticker price isn’t always the final price.
 When budgeting for a new PMS, it’s crucial to ask about potential additional costs that might not be obvious at first glance.
 Be sure to inquire about one-time fees for implementation and setup, which can sometimes be substantial.
 Another common cost is data migration—moving all your existing patient and financial data from your old system to the new one.